DNnate/CISSP-Study-Resources/CISSP-Domain-2-Objectives.md

 - **Data Location**: keep dup copies of backups, on- and off-site
 - **Storage**: define storage locations and procedures by storage type; use physical locks for paper-based media, and encrypt electronic data
 - **Destruction**: destroy data no longer needed by the organization; policy should define acceptable destruction methods by type and classification ([see NIST SP-800-88 for details](https://csrc.nist.gov/publications/detail/sp/800-88/rev-1/final))
-  - **Erasing**: usually refers to a delete operation on media, leaving data remanence
+  - **Erasing**: usually refers to a delete operation on media, leaving data remanence.
+It rarely remove the data from media but instead mark it for deletion
   - **Clearing**: removal of sensitive data from a storage device such that there is assurance data may not be reconstructed using normal functions or software recovery or software recovery utilities; over-writing existing data or scrubbing un-needed data
-  - **Purging (Sanitization)**: removal of sensitive data from a system or device with the intent that data cannot be reconstructed by any known technique; usually refers to mutliple clearing passes combined with other tools (see below) -- not considered acceptable for top secret data
+  - **Purging (Sanitization)**: removal of sensitive data from a system or device with the intent that data cannot be reconstructed by any known technique; usually refers to mutliple clearing passes combined with other tools (see below) -- not considered acceptable for top secret data.
+      - Purging overwrites the media with random bits multiple times and includes additional steps to ensure that data is removed.
+It ensures there isn’t any data remanence.
 - **Data Remanence**: data remaining on media after typical erasure; to ensure all remanence is removed, the following tools can help:
-  - **Degaussing**: used on magentic media
+  - **Degaussing**: used on magentic media.
+Degaussing the disks often damages the electronics but doesn’t reliably remove the data.
+  - **Overwriting**: Same as Clearing and also known as purging.
+Overwriting the disks multiple times will remove all existing data.
+This is called purging, and purged media can then be used again.
   - **(Physical) destruction**: used for SSD/electronic components, or in combination with other less-secure methods.
 Due to problems with remnant data, the U.S. National Security Agency requires physical destruction of SSDs
   - **Cryptographic Erasure**: AKA cryptoshedding, basically destroying encryption key; may be only secure method for cloud storage
   - The standard methods for clearing magnetic tapes, according to the NIST Guidelines for Media Sanitization, are overwriting the tape with nonsensitive data, degaussing, and physical destruction via shredding or incineration.
 Reformatting a tape does not remove remnant data.